-- If you bring a selfie stick for your visit to Madame Tussauds , place the camera at the level of the wax statue's eyes.
+- If you take a selfie stick for your visit to Madame Tussauds put the camera at eye level with the wax statue.
 This will make the photo look more realistic.

 - Take advantage of your visit to Madame Tussauds to visit the Marylebone district, an area with the highest concentration of Georgian houses in the capital.